-Next time you are out on a shoot, start listening to your discussions with yourself and others.
-How much of the discussions are dominated by number crunching?
+Next time you are out on a photo shoot with friends, start listening to your discussions with yourself and others.
+How many of the photography discussions are dominated by number crunching?
 What percentage equals mathematics?
 I know for sure that 80% of the questions I get in the field are asking for a number.
 Some examples; what aperture should I use? what iso settings? what shutter speed?
 These are f-stop questions mostly.
 Calculating f-stops involves either doubling the value (+1 f-stop) or halving the value (-1 f-stop).
 If I need to increase my exposure by 1 stop and I am shooting iso 800, I could double my iso to 1600.
 To achieve a +1 F-stop in aperture settings, you might go from f/11 – f/5.6, to achieve -1 f-stop, you might go from f/8-f/16

-Now tear it up and flush it down the toilet.
-The point of this article is to encourage the use of semi-automatic modes – yes, AV and TV mode (depends on make and model).
+Now tear it up and burn it.
+The point of this article is to encourage the use of semi-automatic camera modes – yes, AV and TV mode (depends on make and model).
 Using Aperture Value or Time Value modes lets the camera do half the maths for you!
 The point of this is to allow your visual brain to dominate without the distraction of number crunching and soul destroying maths.

-Don’t eliminate the Maths entirely, the Maths in photography is beautiful, it is full of many interesting variables and it is worth studying and understanding, but study it with your camera in your back yard.
+Don’t eliminate the Maths entirely, the Maths in photography is beautiful.
+Photography is full of many interesting interactions and it is worth studying and understanding, but study it with your camera in your back yard.
 Out on location, it is best to use your brain for looking rather than counting.
 In the Semi-automatic modes, as long as you are mindful of your initial value (i.e. f/11) and have chosen a suitable Compensation, you can then concentrate fully on your composition and focus.
 You might not feel comfortable handing over some of the responsibility to your camera, but consider this.
 You only truly see a novel scene in the first 2 seconds.
 After that, the mind starts processing things and that magic can be lost if your mind goes back to maths class.

 It’s not lazy!